 Once the enquiry has been considered by the awarding body they will respond with the outcome to the school.
 Outcomes can be received back as late as October or beyond.
-The school exams office will write to you with the outcome and if you wish to appeal the outcome, you must do so within 7 days.
+The school exams office will forward the outcome to you and if you wish to appeal the outcome, you must do so within 7 days.
 There are further fees chargeable by the awarding body for appeals.